-A vast stretch of snow-covered bleakness, this Ukrainian city has been deserted since the nuclear accident of April 1986.
-In just four hours, Chernobyl’s entire population was evacuated, and with radiation remaining too high for human habitation the people never returned.
+A vast stretch of snow-covered bleakness, this Ukrainian city Dropdown content has been deserted since the Chernobyl nuclear disaster in April 1986.
+In just four hours, Pripyat's entire population was evacuated, and with radiation remaining too high for human habitation, the people never returned.
 Among the overwhelming sense of abandonment, the most iconic reminder of the disaster is a rusting ferris wheel in an amusement park that was due to open just days after the accident took place.

-A maze of cracked concrete, crumbling plaster and snapshots of frozen lives, Battleship Island’s post-apocalyptic remains resemble a long-forgotten war zone.
-It was abandoned overnight after the closure of the coal mine in 1974.
-Fallen facades of buildings expose grids of homes littered with reminders of their inhabitants: shoes remain where they were kicked off, half-read newspapers litter the floor and once-loved posters slowly peel off bedroom walls.
+A maze of cracked concrete, crumbling plaster and snapshots of frozen lives, Battleship Island in Japan Dropdown content resembles a long-forgotten war zone.
+It was deserted overnight after the closure of its coal mine in 1974.
+Fallen facades of buildings expose abandoned places littered with reminders of their inhabitants: shoes remain where they were kicked off, half-read newspapers litter the floor and once-loved posters slowly peel off bedroom walls.

-A rotting carcass of deserted corridors and empty patient wards, this military hospital once housed German and Soviet soldiers but has been largely unused since the late 1990s.
-Derelict it may be but it has not been entirely abandoned; empty bottles and rubbish scattered on the ground hint at the disparate groups of opportunistic looters, weekend wanderers, curious travellers and inspired photographers who are drawn to the decayed aesthetic of this moribund site.
+A rotting carcass of deserted corridors and empty patient wards, this military hospital in Berlin Dropdown content once housed German and Soviet soldiers, but has been largely unused since the late 1990s.
+Derelict it may be, but it has not been entirely abandoned; empty bottles and rubbish scattered on the ground hint at the disparate groups of opportunistic looters.
+Weekend wanderers, curious travellers and inspired photographers are drawn to the decayed aesthetic of this moribund site.

-Far from abandoned, during the Cold War this top-secret submarine base was a hive of activity.
+During the Cold War this top-secret submarine base was a hive of activity.
 Hidden in the hillside and designed to withstand a direct atomic attack, this giant underground complex once housed a fleet of Soviet nuclear warheads and submarines.
-Once so secret that the surrounding town of Balaklava had to be erased from maps, today visitors can explore the maze of dark winding canals that make up this now deserted site.
+Once so secret that the surrounding town of Balaklava had to be erased from maps, today, visitors can explore the maze of dark winding canals that make up this now deserted site.